wadefagen/waf.cs.illinois.edu/pages/teaching.md

 <hr>

-#### Courses for International Scholars Studying at Illinois
+## Courses for International Scholars Studying at Illinois

-By invitation from Illinois International, I have had the privilege of teaching students from around the world as they come to study at The University of Illinois.
+By invitation from [Illinois International](https://international.illinois.edu/), I have had the privilege of teaching students from around the world as they come to study at The University of Illinois.
 To date, I have been invited to share the best of Illinois education with three different cohorts of international scholars:

+- Data Science SPRINT (Summer 2021), for King Abdullah University of Science and Technology (KAUST) scholars
 - Introduction to Programming (Spring 2021 and Spring 2020), for King Abdullah University of Science and Technology (KAUST) scholars
-- Data Science Creativity (Summer 2019), for Shanghai Jiao Tong University (SJTU) scholars
+- Data Science CREATIVITY (Summer 2019), for Shanghai Jiao Tong University (SJTU) scholars
-- Data Science Sprint (Summer 2019), for Ulsan National Institute of Science and Technology (UNIST) scholars
+- Data Science SPRINT (Summer 2019), for Ulsan National Institute of Science and Technology (UNIST) scholars

 <hr>

-#### Operating System Design (CS 423)
+## Operating System Design (CS 423)

 > Organization and structure of modern operating systems and concurrent programming concepts.
 Deadlock, virtual memory, processor scheduling, and disk systems.
 Performance, security, and protection.
 Credit: 3 OR 4 hours.